Neither Consent nor Property: A Policy Lab for Data Law: The model primitives

-Higher risk $R_j$ effectively increases the seller’s disutility from the transaction, since the seller bears a chance of facing reputation damage, legal liability, or moral cost if the data is misused.
-Thus $\beta_R\times R_{j}$ in the cost function would be positive---a seller requires a higher price to be willing to undertake a high-risk sale.
-Including a risk term is important in a law and economics context: it aligns with the idea that when transactions impose potential harm or expected costs (even probabilistically), the selling party will demand compensation for that risk (a form of private risk premium) \citep{Simpson2021lack, Li2020lack}.
+We introduce $R_j$ to capture the seller’s perceived intrinsic hazard of supplying its data, the probability-weighted downside that ``something bad could happen'' and the seller will be expected to bear responsibility.
+This notion of risk is broader than technical leakage alone.
+In our fieldwork, sellers, especially hospitals, consistently framed risk in accountability terms: if a dataset is later leaked, re-identified, or misused, the organization anticipates not only legal exposure but also reputational and political fallout.
+We therefore operationalize $R_j$ as a reduced-form index of downside exposure that is largely determined by the data category and its misuse potential, holding the ambient enforcement environment fixed.

+To keep the model tractable, we discretize $R_j$ into three levels (Low/Medium/High).
+A low-risk transaction may involve data that is relatively non-sensitive and easy to bound contractually, so that plausible misuse yields limited harm.
+A high-risk transaction, by contrast, involves data types where re-identification or harmful downstream use is plausible and the fallout is difficult to contain.
+For example, raw medical data (including images and longitudinal records) where auxiliary information can enable linkage and re-identification, and where an incident can trigger public controversy and third-party claims.
+Importantly, in our fieldwork sellers did not treat technical controls (e.g., clean rooms, on-prem arrangements, output takedowns) as fully credible in eliminating this hazard; rather, they viewed risk as essentially persistent because control is difficult once data is transferred and because re-identification can occur even after ``anonymization'' in practice \citep{Ohm2010anon,NarayananShmatikov2008Deanon}.

+Higher $R_j$ increases the seller’s disutility from transacting, so we expect $\beta_1>0$: conditional on price, a seller requires greater compensation to accept a transaction with higher intrinsic hazard.
+This is a standard economics intuition: when an action exposes an actor to probabilistic but potentially severe losses, the actor demands a private risk premium.
+The fieldwork implication is that sellers rationally overweight downside relative to incremental deal revenue because breach-and-misuse events can generate large reputational and financial harms.
+Consistent with this, empirical studies show that publicly announced security breaches can generate negative market reactions for affected firms \citep{Campbell2003BreachCost}, and breach events can also trigger costly litigation dynamics \citep{RomanoskyHoffmanAcquisti2014BreachLitigation}.
+These facts make the seller-side participation constraint highly sensitive to risk: as $R_j$ rises, sellers demand a higher WTA or decline to transact, even in settings where buyers’ willingness-to-pay may be substantial \citep{Simpson2021lack, Li2020lack}.
 This is analogous to how a supplier of a hazardous product would charge more to offset liability risk.
 Although difficult to measure directly, we incorporate discrete risk levels to acknowledge this factor in data markets \citep{Meier2024lack}.
 It reflects findings that lack of trust and fear of negative outcomes can stymie data sharing, because sellers are more hesitant and demand higher WTA when the perceived risk is high \citep{Gefen2019lack, Skatova2023ValuationPersonalData, Wang2021lack}.